kevinfealey/appscansource-scanner/Readme.md

 To generate an AppScan Source login token, execute the AppScan Source CLI, then log in with the following parameters:
 `AppScan Enterprise Server URL, AppScan Source username, AppScan Source password -persist [-acceptssl]`

-ex. `AppScanSrcCli.exe http://localhost:9443/asc myHostname\administrator appScanSourcePassword! -persist -acceptssl`
+ex. `AppScanSrcCli.exe login http://localhost:9443/asc myHostname\administrator appScanSourcePassword! -persist -acceptssl`

 This will generate a file named ouncecli.token in the home directory of the user who executes the command.